hfjoneairy/hfjoneairy/README.md

 sprunki shippers is fine, as longs its not "sky x a sprunki." "wenda x gray " and more ship i dont like.

+.

+i may joke around, if ur uncomfortable, please tell me, i will try not to do it again.

+.

+i mixed up words, since i type fast.

+.

+im anxious if i meet new people.